 With that said, though there is a lot of information that i sifted through there is also much information that wasn’t and (probably should have been) in this report, and (or) completely overlooked, which, I’m sure, has left at least a few loose ends that could have been covered.

-This is where I would implore you, the reader, to offer your thoughts, facts and findings on this topic if you believe the information is anecdotally shoddy, incorrect or was not covered or not covered thoroughly enough.
+This is where I would implore you, the reader, to offer your thoughts, facts and findings on this topic if you believe the information is conjecture, incorrect or was not covered or not covered thoroughly enough.

 So please offer your comments below, so if necessary, I can edit and update the particular facets and fine tune the accuracy of the content in the interest of truth and clarity.